syncfusion/ej2-react-docs/src/charts/range-navigator/data.md

 {% endtab %}

->Note: To use logarithmic scale,  inject the Logarithmic module using the RangeNavigator.Inject(Logarithmic) method, and then set the valueType to Logarithmic.
+>To use logarithmic scale, inject the `Logarithmic` module using the `RangeNavigator.Inject(Logarithmic)` method, and then set the `valueType` to `Logarithmic`.

-**Range**
+### Range

-Minimum and maximum of the Range navigator will be calculated automatically based on the provided data.
-You can also customize the range using the minimum, maximum, and interval properties.
+The minimum and the maximum of the Range Selector will be calculated automatically based on the provided data.
+It can be customized by using the [`minimum`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/#minimum), [`maximum`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/#maximum), and [`interval`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/#interval) properties.

 {% tab template="rangenavigator/getting-started", sourceFiles="app/**/*.tsx", compileJsx=true %}